jobian-ai/LHP-Sermons/sermons/README.md

-# Here are the Sermon texts & AI summarizations
+# Sermon texts & AI summarizations

 ### In each folder is: